raphaelpinel/flutter-personality-quiz/README.md

-# personality_quizz
+# personality quiz Flutter App

-A personality quiz app build with Flutter
+This is my first app with Flutter.
+A personality quiz that calculates a score behind the scenes.

 ![](personality-quiz-demo.gif)